clux/probes/content/post/2023-10-01-drop-down-terminal.md

 }
 ```

+The end result is a terminal that pops in from the bottom in an inverted quake terminal feel - and honestly this makes more sense than top-to-bottom since you have to give some space to the (usually top) `waybar`.

 ### Hammerspoon

 On Mac, the easiest setup is using [hammerspoon](https://github.com/Hammerspoon/hammerspoon).
 Bind a toggle or start `alacritty` in your hammerspoon's `init.lua`: